 - Pilot weaknesses: can miss obvious, technical solutions, sometimes "all of us are dumber than one of us."

 - Pilot strengths: less prone to making mistakes, tend to get things done as they had been practiced and flight tested.

 - Pilot weaknesses: may fail to improvise when problems are compounded or outside the known envelope of solutions.

 - Pilot strengths: able to improvise and come up with solutions to complex problems and multiple emergencies.

 - Pilot weaknesses: prone to making mistakes when ignoring tried and true solutions.

 Conflicts and Synergy

 There is also danger that a pilot with a very strong personality trait can overwhelm a pilot with the opposite trait.
-An overt extravert, for example, can cause an already introverted pilot to withdraw from the team.
-The extravert might take offense to the introvert's failure to engage in conversation.
+An overt extrovert, for example, can cause an already introverted pilot to withdraw from the team.
+The extrovert might take offense to the introvert's failure to engage in conversation.